 Methods of managing Māori land: Trusts, incorporations and reservations

-Māori incorporations have been a popular way for multiple owners of Māori freehold land to manage their land collectively, usually for commercial purposes.
+Māori incorporations are a way for multiple owners of Māori freehold land to manage their land collectively, usually for commercial purposes.
 The structure of a Māori incorporation is similar to a company – it has shareholders and, because it’s an incorporated body, it has its own legal identity, separate from all the individual owners.

 Establishing a Māori incorporation requires an order from the Māori Land Court.
-Ongoing management is dealt with by a management committee.
+Ongoing management is dealt with by a committee of management.
 Each Māori incorporation has a constitution, the terms of which are set by regulations.

 Setting up a Māori incorporation

-How can land ownership be changed to a Māori incorporation?
+How can we set up a Māori incorporation?

-You’ll need to apply to the Māori Land Court to hold an “assembled owners” meeting under the Act, where a resolution to form an incorporation can be discussed and voted on (for information about these meetings, see below “Other forms of decision-making and representation for multiple owners”).
+You’ll need to apply to the Māori Land Court to hold an “assembled owners” meeting under the Act, where a resolution to form an incorporation can be discussed and voted on.
+For information about these meetings, see: “Other forms of decision-making and representation for multiple owners”.

 You’ll then need to apply to the court for an incorporation order and must include the necessary supporting information and documents.